Computational Methods for the Multiscale Modeling of Soft Matter

 - Provides example applications to guide the reader through how techniques can be used in practice

-Postgraduate students pursuing a PhD in materials science, computational physics and chemists and chemical engineering interested in learning about simulation methods for soft materials as polymers, surfactants, and colloids.
+Postgraduate students pursuing a PhD in computational materials science, computational physics, computational chemistry or chemical engineering interested in learning about simulation methods for soft materials as polymers, surfactants, and colloids.
 Scientists working in the food, cosmetic and plastic industrial sector and in general in the areas of formulated soft materials.

 3. Simulations of Colloidal Systems